ararslan/homebrew-pints/README.md

 The following formulas are ready for use:

-* wsedit
+* [wsedit](https://github.com/SirBoonami/wsedit), a lightweight, terminal-based editor
-* Howl (it installs but there are OS X specific issues that don't seem to affect functionality)
+* [Howl](https://howl.io), a lightweight, GUI-based editor (see formula caveats!)

 These are still in development and should not be assumed to work:

-* OpenLibm
+* OpenLibm, a portable C mathematics library
-* FemtoLisp
+* FemtoLisp, a Scheme-like Lisp dialect